ArhanChaudhary/qter/README.md

 ```

 <!-- NOTE: let's try not to go too in depth as to why this program's output is its input.
 Save the yapping for the design section as it may unnecessarily confuse readers (but Henry if you could lightly introduce the concept in a way that makes sense go for it) -->
-If you input the number two, you would then have to repeat `U R U' R'` until the UFR corner is solved.
-In this case, the expected number of repetitions is two, so the expected output of the program is "You chose 2".
+In this example, after performing the input and reaching the halt instruction, you would have to repeat `U R U' R'` until the UFR corner is solved.
+For example, if you inputted the number two by performing `(R U R' U') (R U R' U')`, the expected output will be two, since you have to perform `U R U' R'` twice to solve the UFR corner.
+Therefore, the expected output of the program is "You chose 2".

-Lastly, a `halt` instruction with just a message is legal.
+If the program does not require giving a numeric output, then the algorithm may be left out.
 For example:

 ```l
 Puzzles